evannli1/FGSat/README.md

 ## Pre-Release Version

 A **pre-release version** containing 600 representative samples from standard imaging conditions (20 images per class) is currently available for researchers to conduct rapid evaluation and testing of satellite classification algorithms.
+The pre-release annotations have also been converted from the original JSON format to the YOLO format, facilitating faster evaluation and experimentation.
 The complete dataset will be released soon.